 - The Witchery by the Castle: Walk out the doors and reach the Esplanade in front of the castle within seconds.
 This hotel was featured in several major magazines.
 Celebrities have even chosen this location for their Edinburgh vacations.
 The only drawback is the limited number of rooms.

-✔ Best area to stay for sightseers and architectural enthusiasts
+✔ Best neighbourhood to stay in Edinburgh for sightseers, shoppers & architectural enthusiasts

-New Town is one of the more eclectic neighbourhoods in the city.
+New Town is one of the more eclectic neighbourhoods in the Edinburgh.
 Despite the name, this district isn’t that new.

 It has many historic buildings and great examples of neoclassical architecture.
 Take a stroll along Princes Street or Castle Terrace Down to see streets lined with photogenic structures.

 Parts of New Town have a more bohemian feel with streets full of younger people enjoying coffee and drinks at the various cafes and pubs.
 At night, it becomes one of the more vibrant parts of the city, rivalling the nightlife in nearby Leith.

 New Town is one of the more convenient areas to stay in during a trip to Edinburgh.
 It’s just north of Old Town with many hotels located one or two blocks from the older district.

 Along with history and nightlife, New Town offers a chance to relax.
 It has several large public parks including the sprawling Queen Street Gardens and Royal Terrace Gardens.